FlammingFrost/tech-blog/content/posts/notes/Beginner Guide/Configurate Python Env in Linux/index.md

 3. Use `workon env_name` to enter the environment.

 4. Use `pip install -r requirements.txt` to install the packages in `requirements.txt`.
 This is usually provided by the project.

+### Install pytorch for specific cuda version
+By default, using `pip install torch` will install the latest version of pytorch, supporting only cpu.
+If you want to install pytorch for specific cuda version, you should first find the corresponding version of pytorch.

+You can find the corresponding version of pytorch in [pytorch official website](https://pytorch.org/get-started/previous-versions/).

 ---